-MCPASD can engage with Alliant Energy to discuss their customer-hosted renewable energy.
-Under this program, a customer leases land or property to the utility and receives monthly lease payments.
-Alliant then builds and maintains a solar array and the energy helps power the nearby area.
+MGSD can engage with Alliant Energy to discuss their customer-hosted renewable energy.
+Under this program, a customer leases land or property to Alliant Energy and receives monthly lease payments.
+Alliant then builds and maintains a solar garden on the space and the energy helps power the nearby area.
 The program includes arrays as small as 200 kW or as large as 2.25 MW (15 acres) of solar on the ground or roof.
-The benefits of this program are that the district does not have to pay upfront costs, receives a lease payment for the use of land or property, and receives Renewable Energy Credits from Alliant.16
+The benefits of this program are that the district does not have to pay upfront costs, receives a lease payment for the use of land or property, and receives Renewable Energy Credits from Alliant.